kiboschool/course-programming-1/src/lessons/basics_and_datatypes/practice.md

 2. Remember **G**o **C**limb **K**ibo - first Google, then ask the Community on Discord, then reach out to Kibo instructional team.

 </aside>

+## Submission

+**Reminder**: This practice is not graded.
+You should submit your work on Github Classroom so that your instructor can check your code, but you will not normally get feedback on the practice assignments.

+This video shows how to get assignment code onto your computer, and how to submit it to Github Classroom.
+You can ignore the parts about submitting in Gradescope and Woolf for the practice exercises.

+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/b6f344e3887d46d7a63d5cafac2fc21e" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Currency Conversion